johanhelsing/matchbox/README.md

 Painless peer-to-peer WebRTC networking for rust's native and wasm applications.

-The goal of the Matchbox project is to enable udp-like, unordered, unreliable p2p connections in web browsers to facilitate low-latency multiplayer games.
+The goal of the Matchbox project is to enable udp-like, unordered, unreliable p2p connections in web browsers or native to facilitate low-latency multiplayer games.

 - [Introductory blog post](https://johanhelsing.studio/posts/introducing-matchbox)
 - [Tutorial for usage with Bevy and GGRS](https://johanhelsing.studio/posts/extreme-bevy)

-The Matchbox project contains both:
+The Matchbox project contains:

 - A socket abstraction, [matchbox_socket](https://github.com/johanhelsing/matchbox/tree/main/matchbox_socket)
   - With a feature, `ggrs-socket` for providing a [ggrs](https://github.com/gschup/ggrs) compatible socket.
 - A tiny signaling server, [matchbox_server](https://github.com/johanhelsing/matchbox/tree/main/matchbox_server).
 Written in rust, uses only a couple of megabytes of memory.
 Also available as a docker image.
+Compatible with all demos.
+- A signaling server API, [matchbox_signaling](https://github.com/johanhelsing/matchbox/tree/main/matchbox_signaling).
+For DIY signaling servers and hookable callbacks, this may be useful if you plan a complicated matchmaking procedure.

 ## Examples